p-wegner/coding-aider/docs/actions.md

 - Handles persistent files

 Exceptional implementation details:
-- The class includes a companion object with utility methods for executing Aider actions
 - It supports a direct shell mode through the `AiderShellAction` subclass

 ## AiderWebCrawlAction